Has anyone upset you lately? When I get rattled, generally it’s by folks who:

 There’s a theme, I know.

 Here’s one way to fix their wagon.
 Close your eyes for a sec and imagine the last chucklehead who left you miffed.
-Sad.
+Or sad.
 In a funk.
 List the first three qualities in them that really get stuck under your craw.

 Go ahead.
 I’ll wait.

-So, as you’ve probably guessed, the dreaded list you & I just compiled is . . . a petite mirror of ourselves.
+So, as you’ve probably guessed, the dreaded list you & I just compiled is . . . a mirror of some teensy denied aspect of ourselves.
 Embarrassing, I know.
 I especially hate my bogus Holier-Than-Thou shield.
 OY.
 I want peace on earth!

 Hold the phone; I just said hate.
 That can’t have a happy ending.